Last update: December 11, 2025

 If you’re still relying on static PDFs to showcase your products, you’re losing time, money, and opportunities.
 Companies managing extensive product lines and traditional catalogs no longer meet the demands of a fast-moving digital market.
 You need a more dynamic digital catalog, an interactive solution that keeps up with customer expectations and simplifies your sales process.

 Online digital catalogs can solve these problems.
 A digital catalog not only presents your products professionally but also drives customer interaction and increases sales.
-However, if you want to start an online catalog or to make the most of your current one, there are a few steps you need to take, before the design and promotion process.
+However, if you want to start an online catalog or make the most of your current one, there are a few steps you need to take before the design and promotion process.
 I will walk you through all you need to know to create a compelling digital catalog that stands out in the competitive marketplace.

-To optimize your catalog’s performance, consider running experiments.
+These insights allow you to refine future editions based on real user behavior.
+And to optimize your catalog’s performance, consider running experiments.
 For example, you could do an A/B test with your product descriptions.
 Create two versions of your catalog: in version A, use brief, concise product descriptions focusing on key features.
 In version B, provide more detailed descriptions that tell a story about each product’s benefits.

-Share both versions with different segments of your audience and track which one generates more engagement or leads to more sales.
-By testing different approaches like this, you can refine your catalog strategy, improve customer engagement, and ultimately boost your sales.
 Remember, the key is to stay curious and adaptable, always looking for ways to better serve your audience and speak in their own language through your digital catalog.

-For instance, Electrolux, which produces a wide range of household and professional appliances, they started creating multiple online catalog versions tailored to different European markets.
+For instance, Electrolux, which produces a wide range of household and professional appliances, started creating multiple online catalog versions tailored to different European markets.
 They don’t use the same catalog for multiple markets.
 Instead, they adapt the content and language to suit the audience and cultural context.
 This includes not only translating the catalog but also adjusting the product offerings, promotional strategies, and visual elements to align with regional preferences and expectations.

 Instead of relying on broad classifications like “millennials” or “B2B buyers,” focus on data-driven audience segmentation that reflects your real-world customers: